The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Trains per day

-Omio customers travelling this route depart most frequently from Valencia Joaquín Sorolla and arrive in Cadiz.
+Omio customers who travel this route most frequently depart from Valencia Joaquín Sorolla and arrive in Cadiz.

 Here are some other resources that might have the information you need